pansapabloISR/seragro-dania/replit.md

 - Widget positioned at the bottom-right corner (lowest position)
 - Desktop: 20px from bottom, Mobile: 15px from bottom
 - Mavilda chat widget repositioned above Vapi widget
-- Desktop: Mavilda button at 140px, chat window at 210px from bottom
+- Desktop: Mavilda button at 100px, chat window at 170px from bottom (optimized spacing)
 - Mobile: Responsive positioning with calculated heights to prevent overflow
 - Mobile: Mavilda button at 90px, chat window at 160px with height: calc(100vh - 180px)
 - Small screens (≤480px): Mavilda button at 90px, chat window at 150px with height: calc(100vh - 170px)